PEXANE2/azure-docs.tr-tr/articles/azure-monitor/app/status-monitor-v2-detailed-instructions.md

 ## <a name="prerequisites-for-powershell"></a>PowerShell önkoşulları

-`$PSVersionTable` Komutunu çalıştırarak PowerShell örneğinizi denetleyin.
+@No__t-0 komutunu çalıştırarak PowerShell örneğinizi denetleyin.
 Bu komut aşağıdaki çıktıyı üretir: